ultragorira/ultragorira.github.io/_posts/2023-04-12-UNET_Implementation_and_SAM_Exploration.md

 ![Cells_selection_mask](/images/UNET/cell_grid_point_mask.png)

-By simplying giving a coordinate within the are I wanted to segment, the model was able to perfectly to the mask for it.
+By simplying giving a coordinate within the are I wanted to segment, the model was able to perfectly generate the mask for it.
 Now, you can also do a auto-mask which will detect automatically any element that can be segmented in the image.
 There are two ways to do this.
-Either by using the default settings or by tweaking the hyperparameters, depending on the results you need this may be needed.
+Either by using the default settings or by tweaking the hyperparameters, depending on the results you need, this may be needed.
 Examples:

 ```